 Preparations for our next crop of Sing for Hope Pianos have already begun.
 The 2017 artist-designed instruments will hit the parks and public spaces of all 5 boroughs from June 5-25, 2017, and then, in our continued partnership with the NYC Department of Education, move to their permanent homes in schools next fall.

 But we can’t do it without you.
 Our goal for 2017 is to try to keep up with demand and reach at least half of the 150 schools currently on our waiting list.
 Please help us make this a reality, and keep the music playing by donating today at www.singforhope.org/donate.
 For individuals and foundations interested in providing a transformative gift and ensuring the future of our student programs by joining The Sing for Hope Founders’ Circle (The Arnhold Foundation in loving memory of Sissy Arnhold, The Thea Petschek Iervolino Foundation, The Anna-Maria & Stephen Kellen Foundation, and Ann Ziff) or The Sing for Hope Visionaries (The Ford Foundation and The Lulu & Leo Fund), please contact Sing for Hope Chief Operating Officer Richard Robertson at email@example.com.

 Music can change a child’s life forever.
 Thank you for helping to transform individuals and communities in lasting ways, and for being PART OF THE ART!

 Since 2006, Sing for Hope’s arts outreach programs have brought hope and inspiration to thousands of individuals in under-resourced schools, public hospitals, hospices, veterans’ centers, after-school programs, neighborhood centers, nursing homes, and disability networks.
-To date, Sing for Hope has partnered with over 250 nonprofit organizations, involved over 3,500 artists in community volunteerism, and placed over 330 artist-created Sing for Hope Pianos throughout NYC’s parks and public spaces for everyone to play—a symbol and celebration of art for all.
+To date, Sing for Hope has partnered with over 250 nonprofit organizations, involved over 3,500 artists in community volunteerism, and placed 338 artist-created Sing for Hope Pianos throughout NYC’s parks and public spaces for everyone to play – a symbol and celebration of art for all.

 ABOUT OUR FLAGSHIP “ART FOR ALL” PROGRAM, THE SING FOR HOPE PIANOS